ChronoSheets/ChronoSheets-CSharp-Client/docs/JobCodesApi.md

         public void main()
         {
             var apiInstance = new JobCodesApi();
-            var request = new CSUpdateJobCodeRequest(); // CSUpdateJobCodeRequest |
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var request = new CSUpdateJobCodeRequest(); // CSUpdateJobCodeRequest | A Update JobCode Request object containing updated fields.
+Make sure to specify the JobCode Id in the request object so that ChronoSheets knows which JobCode to update var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Update a job code
+                // Update a job code.
+Requires the 'ManageJobsAndTask' permission.
                 CSApiResponseBoolean result = apiInstance.JobCodesUpdateJobCode(request, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }